This Is How a Janitor, a Teacher, or a Librarian Can Become a Millionaire

 Example: Janitor who became a millionaire

-If you want to become a millionaire, you should be saving at least 30% of your income, according to Cary Carbonaro.
-(Carbonaro is a Certified Financial Planner and a United Capital Managing Director.)
-The rest of the work, according to Carbonaro, comes from compound interest.
+To become a millionaire, you should save at least 30% of your income, according to Cary Carbonaro, a certified financial advisor.
+According to Carbonaro, the rest of the work comes from compound interest.

 If you don’t have thousands to invest, consider individual stocks or an exchange-traded fund (ETF).
 Many of them allow you to start with a low initial investment, then add more over time.